brentyi/tyro/docs/source/examples/pytorch_jax.rst

 PyTorch / JAX
 =============

-In these examples, we show some useful patterns for using `tyro` with PyTorch and JAX.
+In these examples, we show some patterns for using :func:`tyro.cli` with PyTorch and JAX.

 .. _example-01_pytorch_parallelism: